data-intuitive/viash_docs/index.md

 -   You want to combine several tools in a pipeline and every tool has specific requirements on how they should be run.
 Even worse: some requirements might directly conflict with each other.
+By using viash…
 -   Your next data analysis project is very similar to the previous project, so you copy and paste the source code.
 Unfortunately, you detect a bug in some of your code, so now you need to go back and fix the same bug in all the different projects.
+In this case, viash …
 -   You want to look back at a data analysis you performed two years ago.
 Unfortunately, the software you used back then is not supported anymore, or the newest version produces totally different results.
+    With viash you can package the older version together with its dependencies in an executable so you don’t have to worry about conflicts or deprecated versions
 -   You developed a [Jupyter](https://jupyter.org/) notebook report for a data analysis.
 You wish to share it with your colleague, only to spend two hours installing your [Conda](https://docs.conda.io/)